nec-soft/openstack-disaster-recovery/README.md

 ## Description

-These shell scripts provide a function of instance disaster recovery on OpenStack.
+These shell scripts provide a function of instance disaster recovery between multiple OpenStacks.

 ## Documents